BludGeonT/EthosFederationList/README.md

 # EthosFederationList

 ## EthosFederationList Overview
 EthosFederation is a supplemental tool which is part of the Telegram module on Ethostools.ai, to provide a web interface for users to work with and manage a Telegram Rose Federation Ban List.
 There should be main components on the screen.
 A visualizer for the data inside of a database that neatly displays the contents of a Telegram Federation list of banned users which was imported into it.
 There should be a section to monitor the Federation Logging channel which is resizesable.
 There are other tasks, which are detailed below, that should be arranged on the screen for the user to be able to see and use.
+There should also be an audit section that allows the user to see who did what on this web utility.

 This is meant to be a self contained module that works with managing a Federation Ban List but the data in the databases can be queried and used for forensics by other parts of the ethostools.ai suite.